History of the Royal Canadian Navy: Formative years

 These initial plans encountered significant setbacks following Laurier's defeat in the 1911 federal election, in which the debate about naval policy played a significant part.
 The new Conservative government, led by Robert Borden, had opposed the Naval Service Act while they were in opposition.
 At the urging of the Admiralty's First Sea Lord Winston Churchill, Borden agreed to finance the construction of three dreadnoughts for $35 million.
 This plan was far more costly than Laurier's original plan of the Canadian-built fleet, and would reap no benefits to Canadian industries whatsoever.
 On 5 December 1912, Borden introduced the Naval Aid Bill as a one-time contribution to the British Royal Navy.
-After a bitter debate and a long filibuster by the opposition Liberals, the Borden government invoked cloture on the debate, for the first time ever in Canadian Parliament, and the bill passed third reading on 15 May 1913.
+After a bitter debate and a long filibuster by the opposition Liberals, the Borden government invoked closure on the debate, for the first time ever in Canadian Parliament, and the bill passed third reading on 15 May 1913.
 The act was soundly defeated by the Liberal-majority Senate two weeks later.
 The Royal Canadian Navy now found itself in limbo, with very limited funds for operations, two obsolescent cruisers, and no prospect of new ships being built or acquired.

 Despite the problems of these early years, some Canadians were still active supporters of a national navy.
 Building on earlier, unofficial efforts, a volunteer reserve came into being in May 1914 as the Royal Naval Canadian Volunteer Reserve (RNCVR).
 Its initial establishment was 1,200 men, and it was divided into three distinct geographic areas: (1) Atlantic, (2) Pacific, and (3) Lake (representing inland areas).
 During the First World War, it would expand considerably, and also establish an "Overseas Division" specifically for service with the Royal Navy.

 Immediately before the First World War, the premier of British Columbia, in a fit of public spirit, purchased two submarines (CC-1 and CC-2) from a shipyard in Washington.
 The submarines had been built for the Chilean Navy but the purchase had fallen through.
 On 7 August 1914, the Government of Canada purchased the boats from the Government of British Columbia, and they were consequently commissioned into the RCN.